wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

    But it is not necessary for the target to be a file; it could be just a name for the recipe, as in our example.
 We call them "phony targets."

+   A phony target is one that is not really the name of a file; rather it is just a name for a recipe to be executed when you make an explicit request.
+There are two reasons to use a phony target: to avoid a conflict with a file of the same name, and to improve performance.<a href="#[10]">[10]</a>

    Make requires Phony targets to be defined by a line such as:

    <pre>.PHONY: login logout scan $(TAGS) $(addsuffix .scan, $(TAGS)) $(addsuffix .push, $(TAGS))